-We offer three kinds of student loans at Whitman: the Federal Perkins Loan, the Federal Stafford Loan, and a number of alternative loan programs.
-Subsidized Stafford Loan and/or Perkins Loan may be offered to students who demonstrate need based off of their FAFSA results.
+We offer three kinds of federal loans at Whitman: the Perkins Loan, the Stafford Loan, and the Parent PLUS Loan.
+Subsidized Stafford Loan and/or Perkins Loan may be offered to students who demonstrate need based on their FAFSA results.
 The Federal Unsubsidized Stafford Loan may be offered to students who do not demonstrate need.

-If you are in need of additional loan, stop by the Office of Financial Aid Services and we will be happy to discuss your options with you.
+If you are in need of additional loans, stop by the Office of Financial Aid Services and we will be happy to discuss your options with you.

 Amount to Borrow

 There are really two concerns here: how much you may borrow and how much you should borrow.
 Through combinations of loans you and your parents together could conceivably borrow as much as the total cost of your education, less any other financial aid you are receiving.
 However, we encourage students to borrow the least amount of loans possible.

 The loan programs have the following limits: Federal Perkins Loan is $5,500 per year; the maximum eligibility for the Federal Stafford Loan for freshman is $5,500, for sophomores $6,500, and for juniors and seniors $7,500; and the maximum amounts of total loan for undergraduate study are $31,000 in Stafford Loan and $27,500 in Perkins Loan.